matttbe/curl/docs/cmdline-opts/mptcp.md

 ## Requirements

-This feature is currently only supported on Linux starting from kernel 5.6.
+This feature is currently only supported on Linux starting from kernel 5.6, and macOS.
 Only TCP connections are modified, hence this option does not effect HTTP/3 (QUIC) connections.

 The server you are connecting to must also support MPTCP.
 If not, the connection seamlessly falls back to TCP.